“Men are such PIGS!” my friend, Jenny, snorted. “If they knew what agony we had to put up with in high heels they’d give us their seats.”

 Dunlop Volleys have come a long way since their introduction in the late 1930’s.
 The obligatory Wimbledon-whites have been replaced with a wide range of designer colours and they are now a trendy shoe with soul.
 They walk all over heels for comfort, they last longer between blow-outs, and the overpowering smell of rubber eventually fades.
 Volleys are great for sidewalk shuffles down the coffee strip and they’re even something of a fashion statement at the local yacht club.
 Volleys are also excellent for climbing ladders and high-pitched roofs as many tradies will attest.
 Of course, I couldn’t imagine Jenny romping around a high-pitched roof, but I could see her shuffling up and down the corporate corridors without the tell-tale clack-clacking of high heels.

-Anyway, I was about to offer my favourite canvas clogs when I noticed her glaring.
+Anyway, I was about to offer my favorite canvas clogs when I noticed her glaring.
 It was one of those steely-eyed looks that women do so well and I knew exactly what she was thinking:

 “How would he know what I’m talking about?
 He’s a man!”